CharlesStockman/scripts_for_installing_funtoo/baseInstall/README.md

 3. Switch to the root user ( either by sudo or su )

-4. In the command line using the date command verify and change if the date is not correct
+4. In the terminal using the date command verify and change if the date is not correct

 5. Run the Script that handles all comnands before the user does a chroot
    * wget https://raw.githubusercontent.com/CharlesStockman/scripts_for_installing_funtoo/master/baseInstall/preChroot.sh